TXFM: Closure

 The station ceased broadcasting on Wednesday, 26 October 2016 at 20:12h with the full 14 minutes 57 seconds of Pulp's "The Day After The Revolution" as the final song.
 The JNLR radio figures released that week showed that in its final three months on air, the station's listenership had actually increased from 16,000 (Q2 2016) to 19,000 (Q3 2016).

 Relaunch

-Communicorp Media launched an alternative indie digital radio station called Today XM paying homage to TXFM on May 17, 2018.
-The digital radio stations logo is similar to TXFM and plays a similar playlist however the station has no regular shows or presenters.
-Initially, Today FM confirmed each of the new digital radio stations would host specialist podcasts however they have yet to become a reality.
-Today XM is available through TodayFM.COM and through digital radio streaming services.
-A number of former Phantom and TXFM staff remain linked with Today FM both on and off mic.
+Communicorp Media launched an alternative indie digital radio station called Today XM paying homage to TXFM on 17 May 2018.
+The digital radio station's logo is similar to TXFM and plays a similar playlist - however the station has no regular shows or presenters.